ekoenig4/ZprimeTools/PostAnalyzer/README.md

 ./analyze
 ````

+The PostAnalyzer uses the inc folder to hold header files, the src folder to hold source files, and the bin folder to hold object files.
-The PostAnalyzer is broken into 4 different sections
+Starting from the top and moving down into the each year and region, the PostAnalzyer is broken into 4 sections

     ZprimeAnalysis:
 	Holds information about variables, methods, and histograms that are used and filled in the analysis